Changing-Look AGN Powered By Disk Tearing: Introduction

 Strongly warped accretion disks enter the `bouncing' regime, characterized by extreme scale height variations twice an orbit \citep{fairbairn_2021,kaaz_2025}.
 At the scale height minima -- which we refer to as ``nozzles'' -- shear layers are compressed and sometimes shocks form, resulting in rapid inflow \citep{Kaaz_2023}.
 To put this into context, the inflow rate of canonical thin disks is usually set by the $\alpha$ viscosity parameter, which is theoretically bounded below unity and is usually in the range $\alpha\sim0.01-0.1$ \citep{pringle_1981}.
-However, if we assume that the orbital energy of fluid orbits are efficiently dissipated at the nozzles, we find that $\alpha$ is \textit{at least} order unity \citep{kaaz_2025}.
+However, if we assume that the orbital energy of the fluid is efficiently dissipated at the nozzles, we find inflow rates strictly higher than $\alpha$ theory predicts.
+Although the nozzle shock dissipation is distinct from a local viscous stress, it can be useful to write the inflow rate in terms of an ``effective'' viscosity parameter, $\alpha_{\rm eff}$, which is \textit{at least} order unity \citep{kaaz_2025}.
 The resulting inflow timescale is broadly consistent with CSAGN observations,

 where we have taken characteristic values from \citep[][henceforth `K23']{Kaaz_2023}.
 In K23, we performed an extremely high resolution general-relativistic magnetohydrodynamic simulation of a tilted accretion disk around a rapidly rotating BH, and studied how tearing and bouncing affect accretion.